jscms/jsblog/wiki/blogshow.md

   * outPath     = public #the default value
   * docPath     = .      #the default value
   * layoutPath  = ./layouts  # the addtional layout path if any. the default is null.
-  * assertPath  = ./asserts  # the addtional assert path if any. the default is null.
+  * assetPath  = ./assets  # the addtional asset path if any. the default is null.
   * site:
     * title: the site's title
     * keywords: